telekom-mms/ansible-collection-icinga-director/README.md

     * `icinga_user`
     * `icinga_zone`

+2. A module to deploy changes in the director and a corresponding info-module.

-2. A [role](roles/ansible_icinga/) to change objects in Icinga 2 using the the provided modules.
+3. A [role](roles/ansible_icinga/) to change objects in Icinga 2 using the the provided modules.

-3. An [inventory plugin](plugins/inventory) to use hosts and groups defined in Icinga as a dynamic inventory.
+4. An [inventory plugin](plugins/inventory) to use hosts and groups defined in Icinga as a dynamic inventory.

 Required Ansible version: 2.9.10